 You control the spiciness of this dish.
 Add some chopped jalapeno peppers for more heat, or add a little extra cayenne to the mixture.

-- 1 can (4 ounces) chopped mild green chile pepper
+- 1 4-ounce can mild green chile pepper (chopped)

 - In a large, heavy skillet or saute pan, cook the bacon until fat has rendered.